oucass/Profiles/utils.rst

 utils
 =====================

-.. py:data:: fpath_temp_calib
+.. py:data:: coeff

-   The file path to the calibration coefficients for the temperature sensors
+   Coefficients for the temperature sensors onboard TonySonde N955.
+This will be expanded to include a database of all known coefficients.

+.. autofunction:: utils.identify_profile
 .. autofunction:: utils.qc
+.. autofunction:: utils.regrid
+.. autofunction:: utils.rotate
+.. autofunction:: utils.sloppy_regrid
 .. autofunction:: utils.temp_calib
-.. autofunction:: utils.correct_alt_pres
-.. autofunction:: utils.rotate